 Investigate case studies from industries or job roles that have made a significant impact, and consider how you might carve out your own unique path.
 For instance, numerous nonprofits focused on protecting people from predatory lending have saved thousands from falling into debt in poorly regulated industries.
 By understanding these case studies, along with the business operations and employee expectations within such sectors, you can recommit yourself to a meaningful cause with renewed vigor.

 Think Big Picture

 Thinking big picture can help you avoid the limited thinking that comes with a certain situational context, and instead can give you the tools to truly lay down your professional excellence.
 It’s when we think on this macro level that we can apply ourselves to ethics and virtues.
-For example, we may wish to join a regulatory body for a new and relatively unchecked industry in order to help shape the future of said enterprise, instead of launching your own business within it.
+For example, we may wish to join a regulatory body for a new and relatively unchecked industry in order to help shape the future of the enterprise, instead of launching our own business within it.
 Provided you have the big picture cap on at all times, most of your actions will be a little more cautious and that can only be a good thing.

 In a world inundated with challenges that range from social inequality to environmental degradation, the quest for careers that contribute to systemic change has never been more pressing.
 Your career can be more than just a paycheck; it can be a powerful platform for instigating positive, wide-reaching transformations.
 Whether you’re constructing bridges that connect isolated communities, working in nonprofits to protect vulnerable individuals, or driving policy change from a boardroom, remember that your professional choices have the potential to ripple outwards, touching lives and reshaping systems.
 Let’s not underestimate the role each one of us can play in making a lasting impact.
 Choose a career that doesn’t just change your life, but also makes the world a better place.